 At first he published anonymously, but when people became interested in his works, he began to use his own name.
 Like Dickens, Hardy’s novels were published in serial forms in magazines that were popular in both England and America.
 His first popular novel was Under the Greenwood Tree, published in 1872.
 The next great novel, Far from the Madding Crowd (1874) was so popular that with the profits, Hardy was able to give up architecture and marry Emma Gifford.
 Other popular novels followed in quick succession: The Return of the Native (1878), The Mayor of Casterbridge (1886), The Woodlanders (1887), Tess of the D’Urbervilles (1891), and Jude the Obscure (1895).
 In addition to these larger works, Hardy published three collections of short stories and five smaller novels, all moderately successful.
 However, despite the praise Hardy’s fiction received, many critics also found his works to be too shocking, especially Tess of the D’Urbervilles and Jude the Obscure.
 The outcry against Jude was so great that Hardy decided to stop writing novels and return to his first great love, poetry.

 Hardy’s long career spanned the Victorian and the modern eras.
 He described himself as a poet “who holds that if way to the Better there be, it exacts a full look at the Worst” and during his nearly 88 years he lived through too many upheavals — including World War I — to have become optimistic with age.
 Incredibly prolific, Hardy wrote fourteen novels, three volumes of short stories, and several poems between the years 1871 and 1897.
 From 1898 until his death in 1928 Hardy published eight volumes of poetry; about one thousand poems were published in his lifetime.
-Moreover, between 1903 and 1908 Hardy published The Dynasts—a huge poetic drama in 3 parts, 19 acts, and 130 scenes.
+Moreover, between 1903 and 1908 Hardy published The Dynasts — a huge poetic drama in 3 parts, 19 acts, and 130 scenes.
 Although Hardy’s novels were received badly by critics when they were first published, Hardy has been consistently recognized since his death as one of the great English novelists.
 He was an important influence on Modernism, and many later writers, including Virginia Woolf, D.H.
 Lawrence, and Robert Graves, named Hardy as influences.
+The spectrum of Hardy’s works ranges from the realistic and detailed depiction of country life to the depiction of the unexpected, extraordinary, suspicious, from the tragic to the humorous.
+He tries to avoid sentimentality.
+He often makes use of the sound of oral narration, for example in A Tradition of Eighteen Hundred and Four (in Wessex Tales).

 At yovisto you can learn more about the poetry ofThomas Hardy in the lecture of Prof Langdon Hammer from Yale University on ‘World War I Poetry in England‘.